 Size doesn't determine role

 Many assume that larger organizations are automatically controllers while smaller service providers are processors.
-Size isn't relevant - decision-making authority determines the role.
-A small consulting firm making strategic decisions about data use is a controller, while a large technology company providing infrastructure services might be a processor.
+Size isn’t relevant - status depends on who makes the decisions, whether the organization is a sole trader, company, or incorporated partnership.
+A small consulting firm making strategic decisions about data use is a controller, and a self employed professional may be a controller in their own right, while a large technology company providing infrastructure services might be a processor.

 Geographic location confusion

 Some believe that organizations outside the EU can only be processors, not controllers.
-This isn't true.
-Any organization that determines the purposes and means of processing EU residents' data can be a controller, regardless of location.
+This isn’t true.
+Any organization that determines the purposes and means of processing European Union residents’ data can be a controller, regardless of location.

 Industry-specific assumptions